hashicorp/terraform-google-vault/modules/vault-lb-fr/README.md

   # Use version v0.0.1 of the vault-cluster module
   source = "github.com/hashicorp/terraform-google-vault//modules/vault-lb-fr?ref=v0.0.1"

   # This is the tag name that the Vault Compute Instances use to automatically discover each other.
 Knowing this, we
   # can create a Firewall Rule that permits access from the Load Balancer to the Vault Cluster
   cluster_tag_name   = "vault-test"

-  # The Health Check will send an HTTP request to each of our Compute Instances.
-What path should it attempt to access
-  # for a Vault Health check?
-Normally we'd want to use "/v1/sys/health?standbyok=true", however GCP only supports HTTP
-  # Health Checks, not HTTPS Health Checks, so we must setup a forward proxy on the Vault server that forwards all inbound
-  # traffic to the Vault Health Check endpoint.
-Therefore, what we specify here doesn't really matter as long as it's
-  # non-empty.
-  health_check_path = "/"

-  # See the above comment.
-The forward proxy's port is 8000 by default
-  health_check_port = 8000

   # ...
 See variables.tf for the other parameters you can define for the vault-lb-fr module
 }
 ```